 Young Adult Leadership Lab Gaede Institute

-For many in their twenties, young adulthood is a time of growing awareness of their own identities and gifts, the real needs of the world, and the ways they might be called to serve God’s kingdom.
+For many, young adulthood is a time of growing awareness of their own identities and gifts, the real needs of the world, and the ways they might be called to serve God’s kingdom.
 But this is also a time of life when people are less likely to participate in a church community.
-That's a loss to young adults, but it's also a loss to congregations, who miss the chance to be challenged and refreshed by the experiences of young adulthood.
+That's a loss to young adults, but it's also a loss to congregations, who miss the chance to be challenged and refreshed by the experiences of young adults.

-Westmont's Young Adult Leadership Lab (YALL) brings together young adults (ages 23-29) and California churches to explore their vocations together.
-In a multi-year learning community, we partner with congregations and twentysomthings to explore new modes of gathering and listening, to innovatively follow the prompting of the Spirit, and to reflect on how we're being shaped as Christ's disciples.
+Westmont's Young Adult Leadership Lab (YALL) brings together young adults (ages 23–29) and California churches to imagine new possibilities for ministry together.
+In a multi-year learning community, we equip congregations to listen well, experiment courageously, and create sustainable ministries where young adults belong, lead, and offer their unique gifts to the life and mission of the church.

-Interested in joining our 2024-2026 YALL cohort?
+Interested in joining our 2026-2027 cohort?
 Apply below!
-Our new cohort launches in May 2024 and we're currently in conversation with prospective churches.
+We’re launching a new cohort in fall 2026 and we’re currently in conversation with prospective churches.
 Please contact us at yall@westmont.edu with any questions.

 Previous Events